Jeppe-T-K/itu-data-science-in-production/w08/README.md

 > <li>Explain how to detect concept and model drift</li>
 > </ul>

-This text needs to be replaced with an introduction to the exercises
+There are 4 python files in this directory for these exercises:
+* [data_util.py](data_util.py), which you can use for generating the data (imagine it is the output of the data processing pipelines)
+* [example_model.py](example_model.py), which you can use as the basic SKLearn model
+* [basic_mlflow_training.py](basic_mlflow_training.py), which you can use to guide you on how to create a custom model/function and set up MLflow
+* [basic_mlflow_evaluation.py](basic_mlflow_evaluation.py), which you can use for evaluating the (created) models using new data and check for drifts.

+As always for the most effective learning, try to use the MLflow documentation and figure out how to solve the exercises yourself first before consulting the basic MLflow scripts.

 ### Exercise 0: Installation

 Make sure MLflow and scipy is installed:
-`pip install MLflow`
+`pip install mlflow`
 `pip install scipy`
 `pip install scikit-learn`

 ### Exercise 1: Run an ML experiment

-This text needs to be replace with an explanation of what a single MLflow run really is and how different models can be logged.
-Basically follow https://mlflow.org/docs/latest/ml/tracking/quickstart/

-For
+For this exercise, the goal is to use MLflow to create an experiment and log relevant artifacts and metrics for different ML models.
+Much of what you need for this is under the https://mlflow.org/docs/latest/ml/tracking/quickstart/ page.

+MLflow has a lot of in-built "flavours" that make it easy to run experiments for well-known ML libraries such as SKlearn or Tensorflow.
+For this exercise we can use the SKlearn model in

-1. <details> <summary> Log example model with MLflow</summary>
+1. <details> <summary> Edit the example_model.py script to log model run with MLflow</summary>
    First <code>import mlflow</code>

    Then set the MLflow experiment via <code>mlflow.set_experiment("My experiment name")</code>